 WGSA members can enter their work in fifteen (14) different categories.
+PLEASE NOTE that both PRODUCED and UNPRODUCED scripts may be entered.
 Click on a category to find out more information:

 A dramatic motion audio-visual screenplay, which has an emphasis on the fictional account of a story.
 It may also be based on fact or adapted from a literary or other work.
 Stock footage, stills and other such non-fiction recordings may figure in no more than 25 percent of the screenplay’s running time.